Disclosure: I get commissions for purchases made through links in this post. This helps keep this website running.

 Water and weather damage is something few people think about, yet it's all too easy for something liquid and damaging to get spilled on our electronics.
 If you're backing up as you go, then you have peace of mind no matter what happens.

 SmugMug actually does a great job with peace of mind by having an app you can use on any connected device; it'll let you upload immediately so you never have to worry.

 Wrapping it up

 There are several different options to backup photos that I described above.
 These photo backup services all have different pros and cons.
 They are all reputable and reliable, although SmugMug is my top recommendation, simply because it is the most fully-featured and very easy to use.
 It also has unlimited storage, which sets head and shoulders above others.
 You're busy and you don't need to be worrying where you are on your storage limits, like you would with some other options.
 SmugMug was built and designed by photographers (not by engineers, like most of the other services), so even the lowest-level plan at SmugMug includes unlimited storage of high-resolution images.
 The ability for friends and family to order prints directly from your site (still on the lowest plan level!) will also save you a lot of time; no need to email Grandma photos and hope she can figure out how to get them printed.
-If you want to give it a test drive, you can get your free SmugMug 14-day trial today, and save 15% on a new account.
+If you want to give SmugMug a test drive, they're offering you a 14-day free trial here.

 A year's subscription to any photo sharing service is typically less than the cost of an external hard drive, which you'd need anyway if you were planning on doing your photo backups yourself.
 And the peace of mind is worth it.